 Clinical Trials Strategy Action Group

-The Clinical Trials Strategy Action Group are Minnesota Cancer Alliance (MCA) members and their partners who have interest or expertise in cancer clinical trials and are working towards Objective 10 of the Minnesota Cancer Plan 2025 to increase participation in cancer treatment clinical trials.
-Current members represent health care, research, and patient advocacy groups including Essentia Health Community Cancer Research Program-NCORP, Metro Minnesota Community Oncology Research Consortium, Sanford NCORP of the North Central Plains, Minnesota Cancer Clinical Trials Network (MNCCTN), American Cancer Society, Mayo Clinic, Research Advocacy Network, Breath of Hope Lung Foundation, and the American Indian Cancer Foundation.
+The Clinical Trials Strategy Action Group are Minnesota Cancer Alliance (MCA) members and their partners who have interest or expertise in cancer clinical trials and are working towards Objective 1.3 of the Minnesota Cancer Plan to increase equitable access to clinical trials.
+Current members represent health care, research, and patient advocacy groups including Essentia Health Community Cancer Research Program-NCORP, Metro Minnesota Community Oncology Research Consortium, Sanford NCORP of the North Central Plains, Minnesota Cancer Clinical Trials Network (MNCCTN), American Cancer Society, Mayo Clinic, Research Advocacy Network, A Breath of Hope Lung Cancer Foundation, and the American Indian Cancer Foundation.

 Search social media for #mntrials to learn more.